 How we got there

 To conduct the analysis, the research grouped businesses and organizations together in 12 clusters based on metrics that revealed similar workloads, support strategies, and the resource availability of their customer service operations.
-Those 12 were refined further into four groups with similar operational traits and maturity.
+Those 12 were refined further into four groups with similar operational traits and management maturity.

 This focus on operational benchmarking in our Q4 report was more than just a fun data exploration—the report dives into each of the four types (and the 12 clusters within them) to provide insight and tips, as well as actual benchmarks for comparing organizations on a much more meaningful and relevant basis.